typelevel/cats-effect/docs/tutorial.md

 Our `run` function instantiates the shared queue wrapped in a `Ref` and boots the producer and consumer in parallel.
-To do to it uses `parMapN`, that creates and runs the fibers that will run the `IO`s passed as paremeter.
+To do to it uses `parMapN`, that creates and runs the fibers that will run the `IO`s passed as parameter.
 Then it takes the output of each fiber and and applies a given function to them.
 In our case both producer and consumer shall run forever until user presses CTRL-C which will trigger a cancelation.